-When implementing ERP software for your business it takes more than just purchasing software and implementing it, there are many details and actions that take place between finding your perfect ERP software and being able to use it.
-You will want to come up with a well thought out, detail oriented plan for the entire process.
-That plan is best known as an ERP strategy.
+When implementing ERP software for your business, it takes more than just purchasing software and implementing it.
+There are many details and actions that take place between finding your perfect ERP software and being able to use it.
+You will want to come up with a well thought out, detail oriented ERP strategy for the entire process.
 Developing an ERP strategy helps to create a steady roadmap toward implementation and eventual software usage.
 The end result of ERP implementation should result in an easy transition from your old ERP software (or no software at all) to a new system for your business.

 What a Good ERP Strategy Should Have

 When a business puts together an ERP strategy, it should include certain phases, goals and details to take into account.
 Those include:

 - A list of potential software providers – have options when searching for a new ERP software to purchase.
 You shouldn’t simply go with the first software provider you research because it will make the process move faster.
 There could be a provider better suited for your business and your wallet.

 - Business goals – what do you want to achieve with a new ERP software?
 Is it more across department collaboration?
 Eliminating paperwork and creating a more organized system?
 Knowing what you want for your business can help making choosing a provider easier.

 - Software requirements – every business has specific needs and you should be able to have them handled through your software.
 ERP can help marketing efforts, finances and analytics.

 - Implementation strategy – creating a timeline of when the implementation begins and ends is important.
 It gives your business time to collect all of the information that you will want to add to your new software, prepare future ERP software users for the change as well as prepare for the move to a new system.